ziord/rekia-pascaline/README.md

 # Rekia-Pascaline

 A subset and variant of the Pascal programming language written in Python.
-Rekia-Pascaline (Rekia for short) is an interpreted statically-typed programming language with focus on simplicity, and a great language for beginners.
+Rekia-Pascaline (Rekia/RPascaline for short) is an interpreted statically-typed programming language with focus on simplicity, and a great language for beginners.

 ## Features
 - simple/complex expression parsing